 For product provisioning in Workspace ONE UEM powered by AirWatch, Windows 7 and Windows Desktop devices can be configured using batch (BAT) files.
-While writing and running these batch files, there are best practices you should follow.
+While writing and running these batch files, there are best practices you can follow.

 Accounting for Path